erwald/blog/posts/utilitarianism-expressed-in-julia.md

 ## Classical Utilitarianism

 Now we have to measure how much utility there is in total in a world.
-Otherwise we cannot compare worlds, and we need to compare worlds in other to compare actions, because each action produces a different world.
+Otherwise we cannot compare worlds, and we need to compare worlds in order to compare actions, because each action produces a different world.
 In **Classical Utilitarianism**, the one of Jeremy Bentham, John Stuart Mill and Henry Sidgwick, we take the sum of the utilities of all the receptacles:

 ```julia
 getutility(world::World) = sum(world)